DarkenSoda/MonsterMayhem/README.md

 Monster Showdown is a game project developed for learning purposes.
 It features engaging combat, unique abilities, and a challenging level with fearsome enemies.

+This is only the source code for all the C# scripts that I wrote, including the character controller, enemy AI, animation scripts, combat and abilities.

 ## Game Mechanics

 - Engaging Combat: Step into the shoes of a brave hero and engage in combat with various monstrous creatures.